 You can find a hotel room for just over $100 per night if you don’t mind traveling 12 miles into the center and if you can handle ‘passable’ reviews.

-The next price range up at around $180 per night sees reviews improve, check out Wingate by Wyndham as an example.
+The next price range is around $180 per night.
+See reviews improve; check out Wingate by Wyndham as an example.

 There’s a lot more choice if you can stretch to $250 per night, for example, Tru by Hilton.